judith-tonhauser/projective-probability/results/README.md

 This readme gives details on the experiments that the analyses in this results folder pertain to.

+There are 10 experiments in this folder.
+They are described below.

+The folder "compare-diagnostics-and-response-tasks" compares the results of the (slider rating) experiments 2-veridicality2, 4-veridicality3, and 5-projectivity-no-fact, to the results of the (binary ratings) experiments 6-veridicality2-binary, 7-veridicality3-binary, and 8-projectivity-no-fact-binary, respectively.
+These comparisons are reported in Tonhauser & Degen "Are there factive predicates?
+An empirical investigation" (factives-paper.pdf).

 ## slider ratings
 2-veridicality2 -- Exp.
 3a: contradictoriness ratings (stimulus: "Sue: Jane knows that Bill dances salsa, but he doesn't"; task: "Is Sue's utterance contradictory?")